cole-anderson/androidClientServer_IndependentStudy-3990/README.md

 Phase 1: (Complete)

--Client: Android application(simulated in android studio) that is able to
+Client: Android application(simulated in android studio) that is able to
-  a) parse an fnl file into a data structure
+- parse an fnl file into a data structure
-  b) ping the server if outside of a given cluster mbr
+- ping the server if outside of a given cluster mbr
-  c) find the closest point in the cluster to its current location
+- find the closest point in the cluster to its current location
-  d) display the current location and the closest location to the user
+- display the current location and the closest location to the user

--Server: Java based socket server that is able to
+Server: Java based socket server that is able to
-  a) parse an arff file into a data structure
+- parse an arff file into a data structure
-  b) determine number of clusters from the arff file header information
+- determine number of clusters from the arff file header information
-  c) send a given data structure to the client upon request
+- send a given data structure to the client upon request

 Phase 2: (ongoing):
--Assigning contextual data to each "cluster point" where in the client doesnt just see the closest point but extra information in regards to that point
+- Assigning contextual data to each "cluster point" where in the client doesnt just see the closest point but extra information in regards to that point
--Actual map integration?
+- Actual map integration?

 -TBD
 - build status
 - issues (waffle.io maybe)